 Tenn School For Blind

-Tenn School For Blind's student population of 131 students has stayed relatively flat over five school years.
+Tenn School For Blind's student population of 108 students has declined by 6% over five school years.

-The teacher population of 50 teachers has grown by 11% over five school years.
+The teacher population of 38 teachers has declined by 24% over five school years.

 Tenn School For Blind is ranked within the bottom 50% of all 1,705 schools in Tennessee (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Tenn School For Blind is 0.52, which is less than the diversity score at state average of 0.55.
+The diversity score of Tenn School For Blind is 0.59, which is more than the diversity score at state average of 0.58.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank

 Student : Teacher Ratio

 Two or more races

 All Ethnic Groups